-(Today’s is a guest post by David Paul Kirkpatrick, the former President of Paramount Pictures and the former Production President of both Walt Disney Pictures and Touchstone Pictures.)
+(This guest post by David Paul Kirkpatrick, the former President of Paramount Pictures and the former Production President of both Walt Disney Pictures and Touchstone Pictures.)

 Someone said that civilization began to end when the media circus entered everyone’s living room in the form of 24/7 cable news.
 That non-stop phenomenon required more information than ever before: more news, more stories, more sirens, alarms, bells and horns.
 And today we not only watch that flashy extravaganza, we’re in it: we’re daily Tweeting, texting, and blogging our commentaries on the very stories we help to create.